 On November 6, 2018, Support entered into a Stipulation to Entry of Order for Permanent Injunction and Monetary Judgment (the "Consent Order"), with the Federal Trade Commission ("FTC"), resolving a multi-year FTC investigation relating to PC Healthcheck, an obsolete software program that Support developed on behalf of a third party for their use with their customers.
 As part of the Consent Order, Support agreed to pay \$10 million and to implement certain new procedures and enhance certain existing procedures.
-Any violation or alleged violation of the terms of the Consent Order could impose additional financial liability in the form of regulatory fines and/or legal fees, as well as harm Support's reputation with customers or prospective customers and adversely affect our Support Services segment's results of operations.
+Any violation or alleged violation of the terms of the Consent Order could impose additional financial liability in the form of regulatory fines and/or legal fees, as well as harm Support's reputation with customers or prospective customers and have a material adverse effect on its operations, financial results and our stock price.